Mike Yastrzemski

-Michael Andrew Yastrzemski (/jəˈstrɛmski/ yə-STREM-skee; born August 23, 1990), nicknamed "Yaz", is an American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Kansas City Royals.
+Michael Andrew Yastrzemski (/jəˈstrɛmski/ yə-STREM-skee; born August 23, 1990), nicknamed "Yaz", is an American professional baseball outfielder for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the San Francisco Giants and Kansas City Royals.
 Yastrzemski played college baseball for the Vanderbilt Commodores, and was selected by the Baltimore Orioles in the 14th round of the 2013 MLB draft.
 He made his MLB debut in 2019 with the Giants.
 He is the grandson of Baseball Hall of Famer Carl Yastrzemski.

 Early life

 Yastrzemski attended St. John's Preparatory School in Danvers, Massachusetts.
 He played for the school's baseball team, and was named team captain in his senior year.
 He committed to attend Vanderbilt University, on a college baseball scholarship.
 Seen as a potential early-round selection in the 2009 Major League Baseball (MLB) draft, Yastrzemski indicated that he would attend college unless chosen in the first round.
 The Boston Red Sox selected him in the 36th round (1,098th overall), and he did not sign with the team, instead enrolling at Vanderbilt to play for the Vanderbilt Commodores baseball team.